-The mobile app industry is one of the fastest growing sectors going into 2019.
-A report by Statista forecasts that the mobile app industry will be worth 188 million by 2020.
+The mobile app industry is one of the fastest growing sectors going into 2022 and beyond.
+A report by Statista forecasts that the mobile app industry is projected to generate 935 billion USD in revenues by 2023.

 But before we reveal what a solid mobile app CMS looks like, let’s dive a little deeper into the world of mobile apps.